Aikido, Conflict, and Me

 Other Interesting Facts

 Aikido is a physical art that makes my trainings fun and different.
-For starting me on this path, I am indebted to Thomas Crum, an amazing teacher, mentor, friend, and colleague.
+For starting me on this path, I am indebted to Thomas Crum, an amazing teacher, friend, and colleague.
 I’m also grateful to Wendy Palmer, George Leonard, Sensei Mitsunari Kanai, and Aikido partners around the globe.

 I’ve studied and learned from authors Doug Stone, Bruce Patton, Sheila Heen, Margaret Wheatley, Daniel Goleman, William Ury, Arnold and Amy Mindell, Joy Jacobs, and the Harvard/MIT Program on Negotiation, among others too numerous for one Web page.